stevencohn/OneMore/README.md

 * Sort pages, sections, or notebooks
 * Start and display a visual timer (Alt + F2) and insert the timer value (F2)
 * Toggle strikethrough text next to all completed/incompleted tags
-* Report number of words on the page or in the selected region

 [Main Menu](../../wiki/Tools) (8)